HHS and the Freedom of Information Act (FOIA)

 These are high-level preliminary plans, and will be updated based on public and employee feedback.
 Public input will help ensure that the agency meets its goal of excellence in FOIA administration.

-More background on the department’s FOIA program is available in the 2009 annual FOIA report and the Chief FOIA Officer’s report, both of which are available on the HHS FOIA website.
+More background on the Department’s FOIA program is available in the annual FOIA reports and the annual Chief FOIA Officer’s Reports, both of which are available on the HHS FOIA website.

 How long will this take to see a 10% decrease in back logs?
 How else can we get the word out get more feedback on this issue?